cosmicjs/nodejs-sales-page/article/article.md

     hidePostalCode: true,
     style: style});

-// Add an instance of the card Element into the `card-element` <div>. card.mount('#card-element');
+// Add an instance of the card Element into the `card-element` <div>
+card.mount('#card-element');
 ```

-* Validate the credit card info by calling `stripe.createToken` when the user hit the submit payment button.
+* Validate the credit card info by calling stripe.createToken when the user hit the submit payment button.
 This function will simply send the info to Strip API and get a valid token if success.
 Otherwise it will return an invalid token.

 * Post the payment form form data to the server post method.
-This method will take data submitted from the client form and submit them again as a stripe charge by calling `stripe.charges.create`.
+This method will take data submitted from the client form and submit them again as a stripe charge by calling stripe.charges.create.
 Take a look:

 ```
 ...